giodesi/BlackBox/README.md

 **a SAT technology planning system**:
 **blackbox = satplan + graphplan**

+All materials is taken from https://henrykautz.com/satplan/index.htm

+Compile the code depending on your system architecture or more generally follow the following instructions (from the above website).

 ### [Source - Version 45](https://gitlab.com/HenryKautz/BlackBox)

 ### [Linux Binary Version 45](http://www.cs.rochester.edu/u/kautz/satplan/blackbox/linux/blackbox)